 Is it even possible to cure plantar fasciitis in one week?
-As a Physical Therapist, I hear this question a lot and use it as a way to teach people how the body heals.
+As a Physical Therapist, I hear this question a lot and use it to teach people how the body heals.

-Sure, it takes more than one week for the body to heal from an injury (inflammation, tissue repair and remodeling, etc).
+In short, your body needs more than one week to completely recover from an injury such as inflammation, tissue repair and remodeling, etc.

-So if you want to change your foot alignment sooner (in less than a week), you will need some additional help.
+So if you want to change your foot alignment sooner (in less than a week), you need an accelerated strategy.

 How to Get Plantar Fasciitis Relief This Week: